England – Free childcare for children aged 9-months to 4-years old

 Each childcare provider has a different approach to the government scheme, and how the free hours are used are typically down to your agreement with them.
 If you have an issue, you should speak to your childcare provider or your local council.

-Similarly with 30 hours entitlement, it can be taken over 38 weeks or stretched to cover the whole year depending on what your childcare provider offers.
-If you stretch the entitlement, you would receive 22 free hours per week.
+The 30 hours entitlement is actually 1,140 hours per year which is usually taken as 30 hours per week over 38 weeks of the year (term time).
+With the agreement of your childcare provider, it can be taken over 38 weeks or stretched to cover more weeks depending on what your childcare provider offers.
+If you stretch the entitlement, you could, for example, receive around 23 free hours per week over 48 weeks.

 Some childcare providers are flexible in their approach, and others require you to use the free hours in a particular way (e.g. in a set number of full days or half days).
 This is typically down to your agreement with them.